Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Introduction

 Thus, the class of atomless betting strategies (called exhaustive betting strategies in \cite{Rute}) contains a pair that, for a given bound on capital, when betting on a binary sequence in an effective open set of small enough measure, at least one of the betting strategies earns capital larger than the bound.
 Similarly, one can show the same for the class of balanced (\cite{Rute}) or half-betting strategies (\cite{TP}).
 The class of general betting strategies, and, similarly, martingale processes of \cite{HitchcockLutz}, \cite{MMS}, contains a single betting strategy with this property.

-We contrast this with the main result of this paper, that for every Kolmogorov-Loveland betting strategy there is some bound on the capital such that for any given $n$ we can construct an effective open set of measure less than $2^{-n}$ that contains a sequence on which every Kolmogorov-Loveland betting strategy, while betting on the sequence, has capital below its bound.
+We contrast this with the main result of this paper.
+For every Kolmogorov-Loveland betting strategy we can compute a bound on the capital and construct an effective open set of arbitrarily small measure that contains a sequence such that every Kolmogorov-Loveland betting strategy, while betting on the sequence, will always have capital below its bound.